Dr. Wendy E. Choi

 After six years in Singapore, Wendy returned to the States in 2018, eager to apply her skills in Georgia and pursue her passion for helping others.
 At an Acupuncture clinic specialized in Infertility (Buckhead Acupuncture and Herbal Center), she has been making a significant impact, successfully helping patients with infertility and patients who are going through IVF/IUI procedures.
 Wendy finds immense fulfillment in her work, knowing she's making a difference in the lives of those struggling with infertility, fostering hope and healing through her expertise.

-Wendy has excelled in aiding patients facing a spectrum of health challenges, including infertility, IVF/IUI support, pain management, menopause, women's health issues, anxiety, depression, gastrointestinal health, autoimmune disorders, cancer support, and cosmetic facial acupuncture.
+Wendy has excelled in aiding patients facing a spectrum of health challenges, including infertility, IVF/IUI support, pain management, menopause, women's health, anxiety, depression, gastrointestinal health, autoimmune disorders, cancer support, and cosmetic facial acupuncture.
 Holding licenses as an acupuncturist and herbalist in both Georgia and California, along with a National Acupuncture & Herbalist license (NCCAOM), she brings a wealth of expertise to her practice.
 Additionally, Wendy is a licensed esthetician in California, showcasing her commitment to holistic wellness and beauty.

 Education / Certification / Training